-10.3.7 Quarterly Report on Tracked Capital Raised through IPO's to promote regular tracking of investments
+8.3.7 Quarterly Report on Tracked Capital Raised through IPO's to promote regular tracking of investments

-Indicator Title Quarterly Prospectus Report which captures tracking of investments and their impact on society Definition Public companies administered in terms of Chapter 4 of the Companies Act , raise capital and are required to confirm periodically and provide evidence of capital raised and confirm that capital is used for the purposes for which it was raised Source of data Management Reports and supporting documents where available Method of calculation/ Assessment Reading of reports and supporting documentation where available Means of Verification Reading of reports and supporting documentation where available Assumptions Filings of public offerings will be made every quarter Disaggregation of Target for Women: N/A Beneficiaries (where Target for Youth: N/A applicable) Target for People with Disabilities: N/A (Data on demographics not available initially) Spatial Transformation Reflect on contribution to spatial transformation priorities: N/A (where applicable) Reflect on the spatial impact area: N/A Calculation type Cumulative (Year End) Cumulative (Year to date) X Non-Cumulative Reporting cycle Quarterly and annually Desired performance All set milestones achieved.
-Indicator responsibility Senior Manager Corporate Disclosure Regulation and Compliance
+Indicator Title Quarterly Prospectus Report which captures tracking of investments and their impact on society, as well as the impact of investment facilitation and unblocking interventions Definition Public companies administered in terms of Chapter 4 of the Companies Act, raise capital and are required to confirm periodically and provide evidence of capital raised and confirm that capital is used for the purposes for which it was raised Source of data Management Reports and supporting documents where available Method of calculation/ Assessment Reading of reports and supporting documentation where available Means of Verification Reading of reports and supporting documentation where available Assumptions Filings of public offerings will be made every quarter Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A (Data on demographics not available initially) Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Calculation type Cumulative (Year End)Cumulative (Year to date)XNon-Cumulative Reporting cycle Quarterly and annually Desired performance All set milestones achieved.
+Indicator responsibility Senior Manager Corporate Disclosure Regulation and Compliance climate change Environmental Social Governance repo Environmental Social Governance reporting requirements are a topical issue internationally for entities to report or - - eporting i is expected to hold companies to Management Reports and supporting docume nts where available Reading of reports and supporting doc cumenta tion where available Reading of reports and supporting doc cumenta tion where available IFRS Taxonomy includes ESG Taxonomy elements when published on 31 March 2024 Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A (Data on demographics not possible initially) Reflect on contribution to spatial transformation priorities: N/A Cumulative (Year to date) Х Quarterly and annually All set milestones achieved.
+Senior Manager Corporate Disclosure Regulation and Compliance n and Compliance account for ESG reporting Management Reports and supporting Reading of reports and supporting do Reading of reports and supporting do IFRS Taxonomy includes ESG Taxonomy • Target for Women: N/A • Target for Youth: N/A • Target for People with Disabilities: (Data on demographics not possible ini) • Reflect on contribution to spatial t • Reflect on the spatial impact area: Cumulative (Year to date) Quarterly and annually All set milestones achieved.
+Management Reports and supporting docume Reading of reports and supporting documenta Reading of reports and supporting documenta IFRS Taxonomy includes ESG Taxonomy elementa • Target for Women: N/A • Target for Youth: N/A • Target for People with Disabilities: N/A (Data on demographics not possible initially) • Reflect on contribution to spatial transform • Reflect on the spatial impact area: N/A Quarterly and annually All set milestones achieved.

-10.3.8 Incorporate ESG Taxonomy into our CIPC Base Taxonomy as an initiative to address climate change
+8.3.8 Incorporate ESG Taxonomy into our CIPC Base Taxonomy as an initiative to address climate change